 If you move an object in the 3D viewport with grid snapping enabled, it will always snap to increments of 1 meter or 1 inch, depending on your unit settings.
 You can hold Shift to snap to a tenth of that size.
 You can also set a different Scale in the Overlays menu in the top right corner to modify your grid size with a factor.

-However, the grid snap size in the 2D viewports changes dynamically depending on your zoom level and ignores the Scale value from the Overlays menu.
+The grid size in 2D viewports changes dynamically depending on your zoom level.
+It ignores the Scale value from the Overlays menu.

-The setting can be found in the vertical Properities panel on the right, in the Scene Properties category under Units.
+Change Blender’s Unit System from Metric or Imperial to None to use a consistent and fixed grid scale.
+This setting is located in the vertical Properities panel on the right, in the Scene Properties category under Units.

 1 generic units equals 1 meter.
 If you are working in imperial units, convert your preferred grid size from feet to meters and use this value as your Scale.